Simple, minimally invasive treatment for bladder leaks

 Now offered by Bladder Boutique, the Altaviva™ implant is a small device placed under the skin near the ankle to gently stimulate the tibial nerve—a key pathway that helps the bladder and brain “talk” to each other.
 It’s designed to reduce sudden urges and leaks from overactive bladder (OAB).
 The device just received FDA approval for treating urge urinary incontinence (UUI).

-Minimally invasive, outpatient procedure near the ankle; the approach doesn’t require sedation or imaging.
+Minimally invasive procedure near the ankle; the approach doesn’t require sedation or imaging.

-2. Long-lasting power: designed 15-year battery life under typical settings; brief recharge (up to ~30 minutes) when needed.
+Long-lasting power: designed 15-year battery life under typical settings; brief ~30 minute recharge once or twice per year at home or in the clinic.

 Is Altaviva right for me?